haoyanghy/FutureHack2025_DebugDurian/README.md

 ### 2. Run the Backend

 The backend is built with FastAPI and processes review text using the selected model.
+The screen cropping feature requires Tesseract OCR for text extraction from images.

+#### Install Tesseract OCR

+Tesseract is required for the screen cropping feature to extract text from images.
+Install Tesseract for your operating system using the instructions below, ensuring the correct installation path.

+- **Windows**:

+  1. Download the Tesseract installer from UB Mannheim.

+  2. Run the installer and install Tesseract to the default path: `C:\Program Files\Tesseract-OCR\tesseract.exe`.

+  3. Verify the installation by opening a command prompt and running:

+     ```bash
+     "C:\Program Files\Tesseract-OCR\tesseract.exe" --version
+     ```

+     Ensure the path above matches the installed location.

+- **macOS**:

+  1. Install Homebrew if not already installed:

+     ```bash
+     /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
+     ```

+  2. Install Tesseract using Homebrew:

+     ```bash
+     brew install tesseract
+     ```

+  3. Verify the installation by running:

+     ```bash
+     /usr/local/bin/tesseract --version
+     ```

+     The Tesseract executable should be located at `/usr/local/bin/tesseract`.

+- **Linux**:

+  1. Install Tesseract using your package manager:

+     - For Ubuntu/Debian:

+       ```bash
+       sudo apt-get update
+       sudo apt-get install tesseract-ocr
+       ```

+     - For CentOS/RHEL:

+       ```bash
+       sudo yum install tesseract
+       ```

+  2. Verify the installation by running:

+     ```bash
+     tesseract --version
+     ```

+     The Tesseract executable should be located at `/usr/bin/tesseract`.

+#### Backend Setup

 1. Navigate to the `backend` folder:

    ```bash
    cd backend
    ```

-2. Install dependencies:
+2. Install Python dependencies:

    ```bash
    pip install -r requirements.txt
    ```

 3. Start the FastAPI server:

    ```bash
    uvicorn main:app --host 0.0.0.0 --port 8000
    ```

 4. Verify the server is running at `http://localhost:8000`.

 5. View the API documentation at `http://localhost:8000/docs`.

 ### 3. Install and Run the Chrome Extension